terryaney/KatApp.Provider/katapp documentation.md

 This event is triggered after a modal application has been successfully confirmed and dismissed.
 If the modal application returned a `message`, it can be displayed in some form (alert, modal).
 Other actions can be performed as well (i.e. calculations, navigations, etc.) by the hosting application as needed.

-By default, if `rbl-action-calculate="true"` is set, the host application will execute an `application.calculate()` after dismissing the dialog.
+By default, if `rbl-modal-calculate="true"` is set, the host application will execute an `application.calculate()` after dismissing the dialog.

 **Within the event handler, `dismiss()` must be called to dismiss the dialog.**